Shannon Entropy and Kullback-Leibler Divergence in Multivariate Log Fundamental Skew-Normal and Related Distributions: Introduction

-The entropy of several distributions are already known.
-For example, Kullback (1978) obtained the entropy of a Normal distribution while Ahmed and Gokhale (1989) derived such results for many multivariate distributions.
-Javier and Gupta (2008, 2009) studied the mutual information index for non normal multivariate location scale families.
-In a recent paper, Arellano-Valle \textit{et al.} (2011) studied the entropy and mutual information index in the multivariate Elliptical distribution family and also in the Skew-Elliptical multivariate framework.
-The authors present several results for the multivariate Skew-Normal and multivariate Skew-t particular cases.
-Besides that, the authors implement their results to the application of the optimal design of an ozone monitoring station network in Santiago de Chile.
+The entropy of many distributions are already known.
+In \cite{Ku78} the authors obtained the entropy of a normal distribution while in \cite{AhGo89} the entropies of several multivariate distributions are derived.
+In \cite{JaGu08} and \cite{JaGu09} the MI for non normal multivariate location scale families is studied.
+In \cite{ArCoGe11} the authors obtained the entropy and MI in the multivariate elliptical and skew-elliptical families of distributions and applied their results to define an optimal design for an ozone monitoring station network.
+More recently, strategies to compute the KL and Jeffreys divergences in a class of multivariate SN distributions are proposed in \cite{CoAr12}.